History In Progress Uganda is an initiative of artists Andrea Stultiens (NL/UG) and Canon Griffin (UG).

 Photographs have no stable meaning.
 The more than a thousand words they are supposed to say are not embedded in the image but added to it by the viewer and the discourse he or she is part of.
 HIPUganda considers it important to not see the photographic image as a something fixed, with a static meaning, but as part of a dialogue between people with various histories and experiences.

-The history of photography in Uganda started during the second half of the 19th century and was initially mainly practiced by explorers, missionaries and, later, the colonial administration.
+The history of photography in Uganda started during the second half of the 19th century.
+Initially photographs were exclusively made by explorers, missionaries and, later, the colonial administration.
 Early 20th century locally run photo-studios started to appear, mostly operated by members of the Asian community in Uganda.

-HIPUganda tries to locate collections relevant to the representation of Uganda’s past.
+We try to locate collections relevant to the representation of Uganda’s past.
 These collections include colonial archives and personal collections, images made in a professional context that could range from photojournalism to anthropology, the content of shoeboxes and albums, photographs made by Ugandan and non Ugandan professionals and amateurs.
+Know of a collection we could or should digitise and would be a welcome addition to what is already here, please let us know.

 HIPUganda thinks that sharing images, the right to relate to the past, is more important than copy- or portrait rights.
 That said, it is at no time our intention to embarrass anyone or infringe rights.
 If you feel that photos shared here should not be in the public sphere, or if you have explicit and exclusive rights to photographs, please contact us and we will act upon it.
 Photos shared are not intended as political statements, others appropriating them like that is out of our control and responsibility.